-This policy provides guidelines for the issuance and use of the TASER (TM).
+This policy provides guidelines for the issuance and use of the conducted energy device (CED).

-The TASER device is used to control a violent or potentially violent individual.
-The appropriate use of such a device should result in fewer serious injuries to officers and suspects.
+The CED is used in an attempt to control a violent or potentially violent individual.
+The appropriate use of such a device may result in fewer serious injuries to officers and suspects.

-304.3 ISSUANCE AND CARRYING TASER DEVICES
+304.3 ISSUANCE AND CARRYING CEDS

-Only members who have successfully completed department-approved training may be issued and may carry the TASER device.
+Only members who have successfully completed department-approved training may be issued and may carry the CED.